Home » Blog » All Recipes » Condiments/Sauces/Spices » Cranberry Jam

 Storing the Jam

 I like to put my jam into half pint jars.
-Full pint jars also work.
+Full pint jars also work or you can use any air tight container.

 The jam can keep in the refrigerator for 2-3 weeks before it starts to go bad and mold.
 Another reason why smaller jars are great.